 I’m using the direct method of drawing for this demonstration.

 I’m also using Prismacolor Thick Lead/Soft Core pencils unless otherwise noted.
 You should be able to match colors in whatever brand of pencil you prefer if you don’t use Prismacolor.

 How to Draw a Stormy Sky in Colored Pencil

-I chose Slate Grey for the foundation color because it’s a cool color (as opposed to a warm color) and it combines gray with a strong blue tint that’s ideal for dark and stormy skies.
+I chose Slate Grey for the foundation color because it’s a cool color (as opposed to a warm color.)
+It also combines gray with a strong blue tint that’s ideal for dark and stormy skies.

-Since my sample also features a brightly lighted foreground, I wanted a cool color against which I can later contrast all that bright, warm, foreground light.
+Since my reference photo features a brightly lighted foreground, I wanted a cool color against which I can contrast all that bright, warm, foreground light.
 Your stormy sky might do better with a warm gray.
 Try a few colors and don’t be afraid to experiment.
 Just do most of your experimenting on scrap paper first!

-Outline objects that overlap the sky then fill in around those objects using the point of a very sharp pencil and light pressure.
+Outline objects that overlap the sky, and then fill in around them using the point of a very sharp pencil and light pressure.
 In the trees in my sample, I used circular strokes and light to medium pressure to fill in the gaps around the edges of the trees and within the foliage.
 The strokes are so close together, it’s difficult to see them in this detail, but the type of stroke isn’t as important as getting an even layer of color.

 The darker areas around this yellow tree are the result of several layers of Slate Grey.
 The lighter areas (lower right) are fewer layers.
 The lightest area has no color at all.

 TIP: Unless your stormy sky is flat gray, it’s important to begin defining values from the beginning.